altaidevorg/letsearch/README.md

 Wuhu!
 Now you already know how to use letsearch! 🙋 It's that simple.

-⚠️ **Note**: letsearch is at a early stage of development, so rapid changes in the API should be accepted.
+⚠️ **Note**: letsearch is at a early stage of development, so rapid changes in the API should be expected.

 ## 🧮 Models
 - To see the models currently available on HuggingFace Hub, run: